How to Vote in the US (Step by Step)

 Some states require proof of identification to vote.
 Make sure you have the correct personal identification needed in your state (if any) to cast your ballot.

 Step #5: VOTE!

-Whether it’s your first time voting or you’ve exercised your right many times, making a priority to get there is the most important step of all.
-You have a voice and the privilege, so stand up for what you believe.
+Whether it’s your first time voting or you’ve exercised your right many times, making it a priority to get there is the most important step of all.
+You have a voice and privilege, so stand up for what you believe.
 Races can be closer than you’d imagine — so just do it!

 Resources for Informed Voting

 A sign of a healthy democracy at work is an active network of advocates providing the tools for an educated population.
 Here are some of ours here in the U.S.